• Skip to primary navigation

 A child with disabilities may need a lawyer to fight against discrimination or access to services and equal opportunities and educational resources.

-You may also need a lawyer to set up a trust for your child, a conservatorship, or a living will to ensure your child will have cared for no matter what happens to you.
+You may also need a lawyer to set up a trust for your child, a conservatorship, or a living will to ensure your child will be cared for no matter what happens to you.

 The system and laws make it restrictive and difficult for victims of medical negligence.
 Your lawyer can help you by giving you the best chance of winning, which means recovering significant damages to cover the costs of your child’s ongoing care.